CSE-210-Team-11/cse210-fa24-group-11/admin/adr/0004-use-twojs-for-tree-artwork.md

 ### Two.js
 * Good, because it is oriented toward two-dimensional graphics and animations, which is aligned with our goals
 * Good, because it has code examples and documentation
-* Good, because it has the ability to render svg images
 * Neutral, because it has plenty of documentation, but sometimes lacks clarity of examples
+* Bad, because it struggles to render svg images in canvas mode
 * Bad, because it has a small community of users